ietf-wg-nmop/Logistic/IAB Workshop.md

 This IAB workshop will look at whether these recommendations were met, and (more importantly) gather new input on what new issues network operators and network management implementers are facing.
-This workshop hops to lay a new directional foundation for the continued future of network management protocols.
+This workshop ambitions to lay a new directional foundation for the continued future of network management protocols.
 Recommendations that come out of this effort are expected to be helpful to the IETF, the IRTF and implementers, operational groups, and other bodies.